 The AOC recognizes the importance of STEM education which is why we are inviting you to be a part of our Inaugural STEM Outreach Program!

-We are expecting around 300 high school and college students from DC area schools and universities to attend this inaugural event where they will have the opportunity to learn about to the basic concepts Radio Frequency (RF) Spectrum (e.g. waveforms, amplitude, frequency, transmitters, receivers, antennas and more), the physics of radio and RADAR transmissions, and the concepts behind Cyber vulnerabilities and Cyber security through a series of interactive and informative booths.
+We are expecting around 600 high school students from DC area schools to attend this event,where they will have the opportunity to learn about to the basic concepts Radio Frequency (RF) Spectrum (e.g. waveforms, amplitude, frequency, transmitters, receivers, antennas and more), the physics of radio and RADAR transmissions, and the concepts behind Cyber vulnerabilities and Cyber security through a series of interactive and informative booths.
 Students will not only learn about these topics but be able to talk to representatives from universities about their STEM related programs as well as industry representatives about potential internships, careers, and how STEM plays a major role in their company.

 Download & Print STEM Flyer

 Here are just a few of the interactive and static displays at the 2016 STEM Outreach Program:

 F-35 Cockpit Demonstrator - What’s it like to fly the world’s most advanced military aircraft?
 You’ll find out in December when Lockheed Martin brings its F-35 Joint Strike Fighter Lightning II interactive cockpit demonstrator to the AOC Inaugural STEM Program.